In this post I'm going to discuss the experiences I had during my Salkantay Trek to Machu Picchu while hiking in South America.

-The 5D/5N Salkantay Trek cost us $650 per head.
+The 5D/5N Classic Salkantay Trek cost us $650 per head.
 There were another $55 worth of hiking gear options you could rent: a sleeping bag, hiking mattress and trekking poles.
 If you don't own these items, rent them.
 That's what we did.

-If you're wondering, yes, you 100% need trekking poles for this trip.
+And if you're wondering, yes, you 100% need trekking poles for this trip.
 Your knees will be brutalized if you attempt it without them, especially since you'll be carrying some weight on your back.

 From day one Alpaca was extremely easy to communicate with and they were quick to respond.
 This is important since you'll need to reserve your trek months in advance.